Pengiran Abdul Momin (born 1923): Career

 Pengiran Abdul Momin was named confidential clerk to Sultan Omar Ali Saifuddien III in 1961.
 During the 1962 haj, he was a member of Sultan Omar Ali Saifuddin III's entourage.
 On 1 August 1968, Pengiran Abdul Momin played a role in the coronation ceremony of Hassanal Bolkiah as the 29th sultan of Brunei, which was held at Lapau, Brunei Town.
 He carried the Tungkat Ajai, one of the 25 royal regalia used during the grand ceremony, while Abbas Al-Sufri carried the Kuching Emas.
 He was then named private and confidential secretary to Sultan Hassanal Bolkiah in 1968.
 In conjunction to Prince Mohamed Bolkiah's wedding in 1976, a 2 ft long golden dagger was presented by him at Istana Darul Hana.
 His tenure as private and confidential secretary ended in 1992, when he retired.

 Around 1992, Pengiran Abdul Momin served as deputy president of the Persatuan Kesatuan Islam Brunei before being recalled to government service.
 He was appointed ambassador to Indonesia, serving from 1993 to 2001, during which he signed the agreement that established diplomatic relations between Brunei and North Korea on 7 January 1999.
 During his tenure, he was also a board member of the Sultan Haji Hassanal Bolkiah Foundation from 1993 and again from 2000 to 2002.
 On 9 January 2002, he established and registered Kolej IGS (KIGS).
 Additionally, he held membership in the Islamic Religious Council and the Privy Council, among other state bodies.

 Although not initially appointed to the newly revived LegCo on 6 September 2004, Pengiran Abdul Momin was later sworn in on 25 September.
 On 28 September, he backed a motion, recalling past unrest that led to the suspension of the 1959 Constitution, and prayed for lasting peace and stability.
 He also called on the government to provide educational support for children from low-income families to prevent neglect and ignorance.
 Sultan Hassanal Bolkiah approved the appointment of new LegCo members on 31 August 2005, with the dissolution of the previous council announced by the Prime Minister's Office on 1 September.
 This marked the end of Pengiran Abdul Momin's brief tenure in the council and his political career.

 Death

 Pengiran Abdul Momin died at the age of 83 on 9 March 2006.
 His funeral was attended by Sultan Hassanal Bolkiah and Crown Prince Al-Muhtadee Billah, who joined the congregational funeral prayer at his residence in Kampong Sungai Akar.
-Other notable guests included members of the royal family such as Prince Abdul Malik, and Princess Masna Bolkiah were also in attendance.
+Other notable guests included members of the royal family such as Prince Abdul Malik, and Princess Masna were also in attendance.
 Half-mast flying of the flags was mandated.